tymyrddin/blue/source/docs/dev/appsec/libraries/index.rst

 Where an app’s security is only as strong as the sketchiest library
 ===================================================================

-You wouldn’t trust a sandwich made from ingredients you found in a back alley—so why trust a left-pad dependency with your app’s security?
+You wouldn’t trust a sandwich made from ingredients you found in a back alley, so why trust a left-pad dependency with your app’s security?

 .. toctree::